 Evaluate quality processes.

-This approach will help you avoid immature or low-quality firms, and avoid bad fits with good firms who simply aren’t built for your project and organization.
+This approach will help you avoid immature or low-quality firms, and avoid bad fits with good firms who might have the functionality and staff and be amongst the leading software developers, but simply aren’t built for your project and organization.